 - Where do you use the decision tree algorithm?

 - Which language you prefer R or Python and why so?

 You may also expect open-ended in your screening interview such as 1.
 How Data Science help Business in general?
 2. Why do you choose to become Data Scientist?

 Though these questions are open-ended, which can have lengthy answers, I suggest keeping in straight to be a point with around a min length response.
 To keep it this way, you need to prepare beforehand for this kind of questions.

 From my experience of working with big companies in advising them in Data Science Strategy, I can tell you that many companies, even the big ones, have a limited idea about what a data scientist should know.
 Some require Data Scientist with strong business & analysis skills and expect them to drive Data Science projects with a team of Machine learning experts, Analyst and Developers, while others expect Data Scientist to a strong knowledge in creating models and building things by themselves.
 Especially, if the Data Science team is just a few people and Data Scientist should be capable of building things.

 What kind of questions to expect?

-Well, this depends on the kind of job role you have applied.
-That being said, the questions in Data Science interviews can be broadly categorized to 5 areas: 1.General 2.
+Well, this depends on the kind of job role you have applied for.
+That being said, the questions in Data Science interviews can be broadly categorized into 5 areas: 1.General 2.
 Statistics 3.
 Programing including R, Python etc., 4.
 Modelling & Problem Solving 5.
-Behavioral and Cultural fit
+Behavioural and Cultural fit